Warren Joyce: Bolton Wanderers

 Joyce was born in Oldham, Lancashire, the son of Walter Joyce, the former Burnley, Blackburn Rovers and Oldham Athletic player, and began his career as a trainee with Bolton Wanderers in 1981.
 He broke into the first team as a midfielder and in six years made a total of 221 appearances for Bolton, scoring 21 goals.

 Preston North End

 In October 1987, however, Preston North End manager John McGrath offered £35,000 for his services.
 With Joyce's father Walter now a coach at Deepdale (he had previously coached at Oldham Athletic), Joyce decided to make the move.

 Over the next five years, he became a popular figure at Preston earning himself the nickname "Psycho", due to his never-say-die commitment to the cause.
 In all he played 208 matches for the Lilywhites scoring 44 goals, winning the club's player of the year award and being made club captain.
-However, when Plymouth Argyle made a £160,000 offer for him in May 1992, Preston were forced to accept and he was on his way to Home Park.
+However, when Plymouth Argyle made a £160,000 offer for him in May 1992, Preston accepted the offer and he left for Home Park.